I know a few things about managing up.

 This does not mean volunteering for projects that are your boss’s responsibility.
 It does, however, mean that you should be fully dedicated to your own responsibilities.

 When you encounter problems or roadblocks at work, you don’t want to run to your boss right away.
-Instead, try to find solutions yourself—even if you can’t execute those solutions without your boss’s help, they’ll be happy you at least bring a solution to the table along with your problem.
+Instead, try to find solutions yourself—even if you can’t execute those solutions without your boss’s help, they’ll be happy you at least brought a solution to the table along with your problem.

 Managing Up Example